 Ultimately, though, the Disney Vault is good for you because you can buy a Disney classic at a reasonably low price, and then sell it on at a much higher price.

-Obviously prices for the various releases will vary but you could expect to make back three times the price you paid for it.
+That being said, if you can find a rare release you could expect to make back three times the price you paid for it.
 The most obvious example at the moment is Beauty and the Beast blu-ray 3D Diamond Edition which Amazon is selling at £74.99.
 On release that would have cost no-more than £24.99, and it only came out in October 2011.
-It has tripled its value in less than three years.
+It had tripled its value by 2014 – less than three years!

 Later Disney releases like Hercules, Mulan and Brother Bear, for example, don’t operate under this scheme and neither do the more modern Disney films such as Tangled and Frozen.

 Classics like The Little Mermaid and The Lion King are likely to be in higher demand than a moderate success like Pocahontas.

-Blu-rays seem to be gaining value quicker than DVDs (probably because fewer are produced) and blu-ray/DVD combo packs even more so (and if you can get your hands on a 3D copy of a classic, you’re quids in!).
+Blu-rays seem to be gaining value quicker than DVDs (probably because fewer are produced) and blu-ray/DVD combo packs even more so (and if you can get your hands on a 3D or steelbook copy of a classic, you’re quids in!).

 Frustratingly Disney don’t do many combo packs for the UK, but that doesn’t rule out the possibility of buying one from America.
 If it’s not region free it may not work in the UK but if you’re planning on reselling it new then that shouldn’t matter.